Closed season: Fishers flee Ghana amid hardship

 “If these conditions remain, nothing is going to change even if the sea is closed for one year,” he stressed.

-He called on the government to provide some compensation for them to mitigate their plight as it was done in other countries.
+He called on government to provide some compensation for them to mitigate their plight like it was done in other countries.

 The fish market was virtually empty when the GNA visited.